Biggest NFL Draft Busts: Ranking the 10 Worst Picks Ever Made in NFL History

 To add insult to insult, immediately after the Raiders took Russell, the Lions took Calvin Johnson, who I have ranked as the second-greatest wide receiver of all time.
 With the third pick, the Browns took Joe Thomas, who, like Megatron, is also in the Hall of Fame.

-There will undoubtedly be more No. 1 overall picks to completely flop in the NFL, but it’s doubtful anyone has a worse career than Russell.
+It’s likely that we’ll see more No. 1 overall picks struggle in the NFL, but it’s hard to imagine anyone having a more disappointing career than Russell.

 Remaining Top 10 Biggest NFL Draft Busts of All Time